Mossimo Giannulli

-Mossimo Giannulli (born Massimo Giannulli, June 4, 1963) is an American fashion designer who founded Mossimo, a mid-range clothing company, in 1986; Giannulli sold this company to Iconix Brand Group in 2006, exactly twenty years after it was founded.
+Mossimo Giannulli (born Massimo Giannulli; June 4, 1963) is an American fashion designer who founded Mossimo, a mid-range clothing company, in 1986; Giannulli sold this company to Iconix Brand Group in 2006, exactly twenty years after it was founded.

 Early life

-Giannulli was born Massimo Giannulli on June 4, 1963, in Los Angeles to parents of Italian descent, Gene, an architect, and Nancy Giannulli, a homemaker.
+Giannulli was born in Los Angeles to parents of Italian descent; Gene, an architect, and Nancy, a homemaker.
 He was raised in Encino, California.
 In the first grade, he changed his first name to Mossimo at the suggestion of a teacher who insisted it was easier to pronounce.

+Giannulli is a 1980 graduate of Corona del Mar High School in Newport Beach, California.

-According to some sources, after graduating from high school, he studied business and architecture at the University of Southern California for three years before dropping out in 1987; in the wake of the college entrance scandal in which Giannulli was involved, however, CNN reported that Giannulli tricked his father into giving him money for tuition (which he used to fund his t-shirt business) and falsified report cards, with his actual education at the university consisting only of attending "USC during the spring semester in 1984, but not as a fully matriculated student.
-He was enrolled in the College of Continuing Education, a non-degree program open to anyone 'with no formal admission requirements'"; he lived at the Beta Theta Pi fraternity house, however, which according to a fraternity spokesman was due to the fact that "having non-matriculating students associate with the fraternity would not have been uncommon."
+Giannulli had purportedly studied business and architecture at the University of Southern California for three years before dropping out in 1987, however in the wake of the Varsity Blues scandal it was revealed that he only spent time at the university in 1984 as a non-degree-seeking student.

 Mossimo

-Giannulli created Mossimo, a mid-range American clothing company in 1986 on Balboa Island in Newport Beach, California.
+Giannulli created Mossimo, a mid-range American clothing company, in 1986 on Balboa Island in Newport Beach, California.
 Mossimo specializes in youth and teenage clothing such as shirts, jeans, jackets, socks, underwear, and accessories.

-During his first year in business he grossed $1 million.
-The following year he made $4 million.
-Mossimo expanded the line in 1991 to include sweatshirts, knits, and sweaters.
-By 1995, the collection included women's clothing and men's tailored suits.
-After eight years in business, Mossimo, Inc. had grown into a multimillion-dollar lifestyle sportswear and accessories company.
+During the company's first year it grossed $1 million.
+The following year, $4 million.
+The line expanded in 1991 to include sweatshirts, knits, and sweaters.

-Mossimo went public with an initial public offering in 1996.
-After shares tumbled from $50 to $4 when the founder tried and failed to make the transition from streetwear/beachwear to high fashion, he took the brand downscale, announcing on March 28, 2000, Mossimo, Inc. a major, multi-product licensing agreement with Target stores, for $27.8 million.
+Mossimo's initial public offering occurred in 1996.
+Shares tumbled from $50 to $4 when Giannulli transitioned the company from streetwear and beachwear to high fashion.
+He then took the brand downscale, announcing on March 28, 2000, a multi-product licensing agreement with Target stores for $27.8 million.
 Mossimo was acquired by Iconix Brand Group in 2006.